What is Psychoanalysis?

 How Do You Find a Psychoanalyst?

 The St. Louis Psychoanalytic Institute is the only accredited source of psychoanalytic training in the St. Louis region.
-We will be pleased to supply you with a list of analysts in practice in the St. Louis area.
+The majority of our Faculty members are in private practice, each with a variety of specialties — you’ll find a complete listing HERE.
 In addition, as a member of the American Psychoanalytic Association we can also provide names of analysts in other communities.

-For those who cannot afford private fees, evaluation and referral may be available through the Herbert S. Schiele Treatment Center.
+For those who cannot afford private fees, evaluation and referral may be available through the Herbert S. Schiele Clinic.

 Want to separate the myths of psychotherapy from the realities…read more